LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 - :ref:`GPU VE`

-  Same as :ref:`DIS VE` except the computation is done on a Cuda-compatible GPU.
+  Same as :ref:`DIC VE` except the computation is done on a Cuda-compatible GPU.

   No example featuring a GPUve block is currently distributed.